Slavery in ancient Rome: The slave economy

 During the period of Roman imperial expansion, the increase in wealth amongst the Roman elite and the substantial growth of slavery transformed the economy.
-Multitudes of slaves were brought to Italy and purchased by wealthy landowners to labour on their estates.
+Multitudes of slaves were brought to Italy and purchased by wealthy landowners to labor on their estates.
 Land investment and agricultural production generated great wealth; in the view of Keith Hopkins, Rome's military conquests and the subsequent introduction of vast wealth and slaves into Italy had effects comparable to widespread and rapid technological innovation.

 Scholars differ on how the particulars of Roman slavery as an institution can be framed within theories of labor markets in the overall economy.

 Economic historian Peter Temin has argued that "Rome had a functioning labor market and a unified labor force" in which slavery played an integral role.
 Since wages could be earned by both free and some enslaved workers, and fluctuated in response to labor shortages, the condition of mobility required for market dynamism was met by the number of free workers seeking wages and skilled slaves with an incentive to earn.